AnaHill/AnaHill.github.io/academic.md

 > 🎛️ *Control the beating of cardiomyocyte cultures - by temperature!*

-I developed a fuzzy controller and a mathematical model to simulate and control temperature-dependency of beating human cardiomyocyte cultures.
-This research offers valuable guidance for scientists aiming to standardize experimental conditions and improve the reliability of cardiomyocyte-based assays.
+I developed **fuzzy controllers and mathematical models to simulate and control temperature-dependency of beating human cardiomyocyte cultures**.
+This research offers valuable guidance for scientists aiming to **standardize experimental conditions** and **improve the reliability of cardiomyocyte cell cultures**.
 Read more:
 <div style="font-size: 0.8em;">
   {% for pub in site.data.publications %}
     {% if pub.article_id == "maki2024fuzzy" %}